nickvgn/explora/README.md

 # Explora - Travel Destination Explorer App

-React Native travel app with native iOS calendar integration using EventKit framework.
+React Native travel app with native iOS calendar integration using the EventKit framework and TurboModules.

 ## How to Run the App